r-shakya/learning_is_fun/README.md

 ## How to play:
 - play [online](https://play.unity.com/mg/other/new-unity-game-1) hosted on unity.
-- download the exe file and play in window (pending)
+- run the .exe file present in LIF BUILD folder.